UserLeap/userleap-ios-sdk-releases/README.md

 This SDK uses [Semantic Versioning 2.0.0](https://semver.org).

+> Given a version number MAJOR.MINOR.PATCH:
+>
+> MAJOR versions contain API changes that are not backwards compatible.
+> MINOR versions contain added functionality, but do not break backwards compatibility.
+> PATCH versions contain backwards compatible bug fixes and optimizations.

 ## Initializing the SDK

 Usage is simple and revolves around a singleton, conveniently named `UserLeap`.
 The singleton must be configured before it can be used.
 The most obvious place for this is in your `ApplicationDelegate`, but do what's appropriate for your application.